tvc5394/Restaurant-Generator/README.md

 Credits:
 - Ceylin Elmasli (celm17) - completed the GUI portion of the code
+- Tina Chen (tvc5394) - completed the web scraping portion of the code
 - Divya Sharma (github username) - provided the Python knowledge and suggestions on ways to improve the code